TOD-theses/paper-T-RACE/main.typ

 == Related works

 The studies by #cite(<zhang_combatting_2023>, form: "prose") and #cite(<torres_frontrunner_2021>, form: "prose") both detect and analyze front-running attacks that occurred on the Ethereum blockchain.
-As we discuss later, their approaches to simulate different transaction orders are not precisely defined and come with several drawbacks.
-Additionally, our work focuses on TOD, a prerequisite of front-running, rather than directly targeting front-running attacks.
-However, we also implement the attack definition by #cite(<zhang_combatting_2023>, form: "prose") to be able to compare our results with theirs.
+We discuss potential inaccuracies in their simulation approaches.
+Contrary to these works, our study focuses on TOD, a prerequisite of front-running.
+However, we also implement the attack definition by #cite(<zhang_combatting_2023>, form: "prose") to compare our results with theirs.

-#cite(<daian_flash_2020>, form: "prose") detect a specific kind of front-running attack by observing transactions that get executed.
+#cite(<daian_flash_2020>, form: "prose") detect a specific kind of front-running attack by observing transaction executions.
 They measure so-called arbitrage opportunities, where a single transaction can make net revenue.
 While this is TOD, as only the first transaction that uses an arbitrage opportunity makes revenue, they do not need to simulate the different transaction orders for their analysis.
 Similarly, #cite(<wang_impact_2022>, form: "prose") also study a type of front-running attack without simulating different transaction orders.

 #cite(<perez_smart_2021>, form: "prose") explicitly analyze transactions for TOD.
 They do so by recording for each transaction which storage it accessed and modified and then matching transactions where these overlap.
-Our work discusses the theoretical background of this approach and extends it to find transaction pairs that are potentially TOD.
+Our work discusses the theoretical background of this approach and our method to detect potential TODs works in a similar way as theirs.

-Several other works provide frameworks to analyze attack transactions in Ethereum @zhang_txspector_2020@wu_time-travel_2022@torres_frontrunner_2021@chen_soda_2020.
+Several other works provide frameworks to analyze attack transactions in Ethereum @ferreira_torres_eye_2021@zhang_txspector_2020@wu_time-travel_2022@chen_soda_2020.
 None of these frameworks supports the simulation of transactions in different orders, therefore we cannot directly use them to detect TOD.
-Regarding the use of archive nodes, an evaluation by #cite(<wu_time-travel_2022>, form: "prose") states that replaying transactions with them is slow, taking "[...] more than 47 min to replay 100 normal transactions", thus prompting a different framework for analysis.
-However, #cite(<ferreira_torres_eye_2021>, form: "prose") shows that it is indeed feasible to use archive nodes for attack detection.
+Regarding the use of archive nodes, an evaluation by #cite(<wu_time-travel_2022>, form: "prose") states that replaying transactions with them is slow, taking "[...] more than 47 min to replay 100 normal transactions".
+However, #cite(<ferreira_torres_eye_2021>, form: "prose") show that it is indeed feasible to use archive nodes for attack analysis.
 We follow this work and use archive nodes to implement our simulation method.

 = Background
 This chapter provides background knowledge on Ethereum that is helpful for following the remaining paper.
 We also introduce a notation for these concepts.